 MOD EUR/5A3/2

-5.367 Additional allocation: The bands 1 610-1 626.5 MHz and 5 000-5 150 MHz are also allocated to the aeronautical mobile-satellite (R) service on a primary basis, subject to agreement obtained under No. 9.21.
+5.367 Additional allocation: The band 1 610-1 626.5 MHz is also allocated to the aeronautical mobile-satellite (R) service on a primary basis, subject to agreement obtained under No. 9.21.

 Reasons: This proposed revision to the footnote removes references to the 5 GHz allocation as this is proposed to be treated separately in proposed new footnote 5.B13.